dannielb/url-image-crawler/README.md

 #### Splash
 This application uses [Splash](https://splash.readthedocs.io/en/stable/).
 Splash is a powerful JavaScript rendering service that allows us to extract data from dynamic websites.
 Many websites today rely on complex client-side JavaScript to render their content, which can make it difficult to scrape data using traditional HTTP requests.
 By using Splash, we're able to simulate a browser and execute JavaScript on the page, allowing us to extract data that would otherwise be difficult or impossible to obtain.
 Splash's lightweight design and HTTP API make it a great choice for integrating with our app.

-### Exported functions
+#### Exported functions
-This project exports a function called `Splash.fetch/1`, that makes possible to get all the images and links from a web page, but it can also be used as a command line, by building the project:
+This project exports a function called `Splash.fetch/1`, that makes it possible to get all the images and links from a web page, but it can also be used as a command line, by building the project:

 #### Building
 To build the application as a command line app, in the project`s root directory:
 - use `mix escript.build`.
-This will create a binary named `url_image_crawler`, which can be ran on any system with an Erlang VM.
+This will create a binary named `url_image_crawler`, which can be run on any system with an Erlang VM.
 - for example: `./url_image_crawler https://uplearn.co.uk/`

 ## Testing